sebasegura97/turbo-todo/README.md

 # Todo App
-Este todo app tiene dos objetivos

 ## Stack

-**Frontend:** React and Next.js with typescript, tailwind as css framework and framer motion for animations, playwright for e2e and jest for unit testing.
+**Frontend:** React and Next.js with typescript, tailwind as css framework and framer motion for animations and jest for unit testing.
 Deploy on vercel.

 ****Backend:**** firebase/firestore.